 Our executive officers and other key employees are eligible to receive stock-based awards under the 1999 Long-term Incentive Plan which was approved by the stockholders in 1999.
 The objectives of the plan are to attract and retain key employees, to motivate them to achieve long-range goals and to reward individual performance.
 Because employees' compensation from stock-based awards is based on our stock price performance, the Compensation Committee believes stock-based awards create a strong incentive to improve long-term financial performance and increase stockholder value.
 Factors used to set the range of stock-based awards granted include management's and the Compensation Committee's perception of the incentive necessary to motivate individuals to join the company, the stock-based incentives provided by peer companies, and the role and impact of the various management levels in achieving key strategic results.
-Awards in 2006 under the 1999 Long-term Incentive Plan to executive officers consisted entirely of restricted stock grants.
-Other key employees received restricted stock grants or stock options.
-Restricted stock grants, which expose the recipients to a higher degree of market risk than grants of stock options, are granted primarily to executive officers as well as a few other key employees.
-The Compensation Committee has determined that executive officers should be granted restricted stock rather than stock options to more closely align their interests with those of the stockholders.
-Stock options are typically granted to other key employees to encourage long-term ownership but with lower market risk than grants of restricted stock.
-Initial grants of restricted stock to executive officers generally vest 25% per annum over a period of four years.
+Awards made in 2007 under the 1999 Long-term Incentive Plan to executive officers and other employees consisted entirely of restricted stock grants.
+Initial grants of restricted stock generally vest 25% per annum over a period of four years.
 Subsequent grants made after the initial grant vest four years from the date of the award.
 The Compensation Committee has determined that the four year vesting schedule for restricted stock grants, which combines the individual's initial award which vests 25% per year over a four year period with subsequent awards which vest one year out from the last vesting date, enhances the retention value of these awards.
 Stock-based awards are forfeited if such individuals do not remain employees for the vesting period.
-At any given date, each executive officer has four years of awards subject to forfeiture.
+At any given date, each executive officer and employee has four years of awards subject to forfeiture.

-Stock-based awards are authorized at regularly scheduled meetings of the Board of Directors and the Compensation Committee, and in recent years, as part of the Board of Directors year-end meeting in December.
-The exercise price of stock-based awards are set based upon the closing price of our common stock on the date that the Compensation Committee approves the grants.
-In 2006, we awarded a total of 387,000 shares of restricted stock to the executive officers and other key employees which will vest 25% per year over four years for initial restricted stock awards or in approximately four years from the date of the award for awards made to participants who have previously received restricted stock awards.
-We also awarded options to purchase 104,000 shares of common stock to other key employees.
-The options awarded in 2006 were approved on December 14, 2006 at the Board of Directors' regular meeting where the 2006 compensation plan was approved.
-We have not set the grant date of stock options in coordination with the release of material nonpublic information, and the Compensation Committee has not delegated to any other person any aspect of the administration of the 1999 Long-term Incentive Plan.
+Stock-based awards are authorized at regularly scheduled meetings of the Board of Directors and the Compensation Committee, and in recent years, as part of the Board of Directors meeting in December.
+In 2007, we awarded a total of 418,500 shares of restricted stock to the executive officers and other key employees which will vest 25% per year over four years for initial restricted stock awards or in approximately four years from the date of the award for awards made to participants who have previously received restricted stock awards.
+The Compensation Committee did not award any stock options to employees during 2007.